NASPA Supporting, Expanding, and Recruiting Volunteer Excellence (SERVE) Academy

 Questions If you have any questions, comments, or concerns regarding the program, contact Monica Nixon, vice president for justice, equity, diversity, and inclusion.

-Associate Vice President of Student Affairs & Dean of Students / Deputy Title IX Coordinator Washington State University -- NASPA Region V
+Associate Vice President for Student Life and Dean of Students Kent State University -- NASPA Region IV-E

-Director, Student Leadership, Involvement, & Community Engagement Central Washington University -- NASPA Region V
+Associate Director of Student Engagement University of Portland -- NASPA Region V